 Recently Issued Accounting Standards-In January 2014, the FASB amended Receivables topic of the Accounting Standards Codification.
 The amendments are intended to resolve diversity in practice with respect to when a creditor should reclassify a collateralized consumer mortgage loan to other real estate owned (OREO).
 In addition, the amendments require a creditor reclassify a collateralized consumer mortgage loan to OREO upon obtaining legal title to the real estate collateral, or the borrower voluntarily conveying all interest in the real estate property to the lender to satisfy the loan through a deed in lieu of foreclosure or similar legal agreement.
-The amendments will be effective for the Company for annual periods, and interim periods within those annual periods beginning after December 15, 2014, with early implementation of the guidance permitted.
+The amendments were effective for the Company for annual periods, and interim periods within those annual periods beginning after December 15, 2014, with early implementation of the guidance permitted.
 In implementing this guidance, assets that are reclassified from real estate to loans are measured at the carrying value of the real estate at the date of adoption.
 Assets reclassified from loans to real estate are measured at the lower of the net amount of the loan receivable or the fair value of the real estate less costs to sell at the date of adoption.
-The Company will apply the amendment prospectively.
-The Company does not expect these amendments to have a material effect on its financial statements.
+The Company applied the amendments prospectively.
+These amendments did not have a material effect on the Company's financial statements.

 In May 2014, the FASB issued guidance to change the recognition of revenue from contracts with customers.
 The core principle of the new guidance is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity receives or expects to receive.
-The guidance will be effective for the Company for reporting periods beginning after December 15, 2016.
+The guidance will be effective for the Company for reporting periods beginning after December 15.
 The Company will apply the guidance using a full retrospective approach.
 The Company does not expect these amendments to have a material effect on its financial statements.